 There are three types of rectal prolapse:

-- Mucosal prolapse.
+- Partial prolapse (also called mucosal prolapse).
 Only the lining (mucous membrane) of the rectum slides downward and usually comes out of the anus only when the person strains to have a bowel movement.
-Mucosal prolapse is most common in children younger than 2.
-A mucosal prolapse may sometimes be confused with hemorrhoids.
+Partial prolapse is most common in children younger than 2.
+A partial prolapse may sometimes be confused with hemorrhoids.

 - Complete prolapse.
 A segment of the wall of the rectum slides down and protrudes from the anus.
 In the beginning, this may occur only during a bowel movement.
 In later stages, the prolapse may occur when the person stands or walks or may remain outside the body all the time.